pagekit/docs/developer-guides/how-to-theme.md

 </div>
 ```

 Now we want the system output and sidebar to actually be side by side.
 The [Grid](http://getuikit.com/docs/grid.html) component can help us here.
-For a more semantic layout, we will use `&lt;main&gt;` and `&lt;aside&gt;` elements for the containers.
+For a more semantic layout, we will use `<main>` and `<aside>` elements for the containers.

 ```
 <div id="tm-main" class="tm-main uk-block">